MicrosoftLearning/MB-500-Microsoft-Dynamics-365-Finance-and-Operations-Apps-Developer/Instructions/Labs/Lab 3 - Data Structure Development.md

 7. Add a new Field group: DDTCustomerTier

-    a.
-Label: *Tier*
+    1. Label: *Tier*

-    b.
-Add field: DDTCustomerTier
+    2. Add field: DDTCustomerTier

 Check Output
 ============

-   Save all, then right click on your solution and select Build solution.
-This takes a minute or two.
+>   Save all, then right click on your solution and select Build solution.
+This
+>   takes a minute or two.
 Verify that there are no errors.
-(There will be warnings, due to best practices.)
+(There will be
+>   warnings, due to best practices.)

-   Your solution should look similar to this:

-![Solution DynamicsDevSolution
-DynamicsDevProject
-Base Enums: DDTCustomerTier
-EDT Integers: DDTFlyingMiles
-EDT Strings: DDTAirportCode
-Table Extensions: CustTable.DynamicsDevTraining
-Tables: DDTAirport, DDTCustFlyDetails, DDTTierRange](Images/Lab3CO.png)